navaneethreddydevops/networking-basics/README.md

 ```
 route -n
+# Adding the both interfaces on host to route tables
 ip route add 10.0.1.0/24 dev eth0 tab 1  # Adding the subnet cidrs to routetable of table1 on eth0 (Local Network Interface)
 ip route add 10.0.1.0/24 dev eth2 tab 2  # Adding the subnet cidrs to routetable of table2 on eth1 (Additional Local Network Interface)